django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``True``

-This adds a new field "url overwrite" to the "advanced settings" tab of your page.
+This adds a new field ``url overwrite`` to the ``advanced settings`` tab of your page.
 With this field you can overwrite the whole relative url of the page.

 .. setting:: CMS_MENU_TITLE_OVERWRITE

 CMS_MENU_TITLE_OVERWRITE
 ========================

 Default: ``True``

-This adds a new "menu title" field beside the title field.
+This adds a new ``menu title`` field beside the title field.

 With this field you can overwrite the title that is displayed in the menu.